fluent/fluentd-website/content/datasources/kafka.md

 ### Note

-For simplification, you can use `in_kafka` plugin to retrive kafka messages.
+For simplification, you can use `in_kafka` plugin to retrive Lafka messages.
-If you assume highly kafka traffic in production, we recommend to use `kafka-fluentd-consumer` instead of `in_kafka`.
+If you assume highly Kafka traffic in production, we recommend to use `kafka-fluentd-consumer` instead of `in_kafka`.
 Because `in_kafka` has been reported high CPU usage when 1000req/sec environment.
 In more detail, please refer to [the issue](https://github.com/htgc/fluent-plugin-kafka/issues/16).